-buy azithromycin In life, it seems as if there are always a few things you could count on.
+buy generic sildenafil citrate In life, it seems as if there are always a few things you could count on.
 Death, being one.
 Taxes, being another.
 And you could certainly count on Subway’s $5 footlong sandwiches.
 I mean, they’re practically embedded into ‘fast food’ DNA, right?

 Well, not so much, as Subway has decided to stop selling $5 footlong sandwiches after a mini franchisee revolt.